How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 Staying in Shibuya is also amazing.
 The nightlife and the energy of the place give you the perfect Tokyo experience.

 The district next to Shibuya is Harajuku—another cool area that most travelers love.
 You’ll see some crazy fashions and trends.
 Long lines of young people waiting for the hippest thing.
-Cool stores selling everything under the sun in every shade of pastel or neon.
+Cool stores sell everything under the sun in every shade of pastel or neon.

 Shibuya and Harajuku have a lot of character and staying in these two areas would allow you to immerse yourself in Tokyo’s unique culture.
 It’s fun and exciting.